MicrosoftDocs/azure-reference-other/stream-analytics-docs/windows-azure-stream-analytics.md

 # Windows (Azure Stream Analytics)

 Windowing provides a way to aggregate events over various time intervals depending on specific window definitions.
+There are four kinds of temporal windows to choose from: [Tumbling](tumbling-window-azure-stream-analytics.md), [Hopping](hopping-window-azure-stream-analytics.md), [Sliding](sliding-window-azure-stream-analytics.md), and [Session](session-window-azure-stream-analytics.md).

-The Windows function extends this concept to simultaneously compute results of multiple different windows.
-The Windows function allows you to specify more than one window definition.
-The query logic is computed for each of these windows, and the result is a union of all window results.
+The **Windows()** function extends this concept to simultaneously compute results of multiple different window definitions.
+The **Windows()** function allows you to specify more than one window definition.
+The query logic is computed for each of these window definitions, and the result is a union of all window results.

-Since the result of the Windows function contains a combination of multiple windows, you need to distinguish between the results of the different windows.
-This is done by assigning identity to each window which can be accessed using the system function **System.Window().Id**. **System.Windows()** returns a record with the Id as its field.
+Since the result of the **Windows()** function contains a combination of multiple windows, you need to distinguish between the different results.
+This is done by assigning an identity to each window which can be accessed using the system function **System.Window().Id**. **System.Windows()** returns a record with the Id as its field.

 There are two ways to define Windows:

-* Assigning unique identities using function Window, **Window ( ID , window_definition )**, where ID is an identity of **window_definition** and is a unique **varchar(max)** value within the Windows construct.
+* Assign unique identities using the **Window()** function, **Window ( ID , window_definition )**, where ID is an identity of **window_definition** and is a unique **varchar(max)** value within the Windows construct.

 * Without identities, in which case **System.Window().Id** results in null value.